Enabling USB Port on Access Points

 AP500F.1111.2222 Enable SanDisk Cruzer Blade

-• To view the USB configuration details for each AP, use the following command:
+• To view the USB configuration details for each AP, use this command:

 show ap name ap-name config general